 Kynren is an open air performance against the backdrop of Auckland Castle.
 It takes spectators on a journey through British history, from Roman times to the Second World War, through the Viking invasions, the Tudors, the Industrial Revolution and the Roaring Twenties.
-The event attracted more than 100,000 people over the summer months, and has boosted the local economy of Bishop Auckland.
+Audiences of up to 8,000 people filled the venue on 17 different occasions over the summer, and has boosted the local economy of Bishop Auckland.
 In order to manage parking in the vicinity of the site, an Event Day Controlled Parking Area was introduced which provided free parking permits to residents and businesses and allowed them to park close to their properties.